 One of my favorite tricks has always been the ‘crawl.’
 Bonnie learned the crawl over a period of weeks and now has a really smooth and comfortable trick to share with friends.

 I started out by having Bonnie lie down while I was on the ground next to her.
 Then, holding a treat in front of her nose, I moved the treat away from her so that she would follow it while staying on the ground.
-Most dogs try to get up to retrieve the treat and Bonnie did as well.
+Most dogs try to get up to retrieve the treat, and Bonnie does as well.
 When she lifted her rear end, I gently tapped it and showed her to put it back down on the ground.
-Out of desire for the treat, she scooted just slightly forward.
+Out of a desire for the treat, she scooted just slightly forward.
 As soon as she did, I praised her wildly and gave her the treat.
 She had just crawled a tiny bit.
-We practiced this over and over, for two or three minutes a couple of times each day.
+We practiced this over and over for two or three minutes a couple of times each day.

 The hardest part of teaching a dog to crawl is the transition you have to make from sitting on the ground to standing next to your dog.
 Here’s how I did it.
 I found a yardstick.
 Then I taped a small plastic cup to the very bottom of the stick.
 I put several pieces of tasty treats in the cup.

-Have your dog sit, facing you.
+Have your dog sit facing you.
 Hold his favorite treat just above his head and tell him, “Say please.”
 Your dog will probably lift his front feet off the ground to reach the treat.
 As soon as the feet are lifted, even a little bit, give him the treat.

 This is a hard trick for most dogs.
 Wait a little longer each time before giving the treat, but be careful not to let your dog fall over on his back.
 You are helping your dog develop his balance.
 Be kind and only do this a couple of times.

-Take a Bow
+Take A Bow

 Method 2: With your dog in a stand position, take a treat and hold it near the floor, under his nose.
 As your dog reaches down to get it (he may try to lie down), slip your hand under his belly to hold his rear end up.
 Hold him in that position and say, “Take a bow.”
 Keep the treat right by his nose, but don’t feed him.
 Stay there for just a second, release him, and then feed the treat.

-TIP (Method 2): If you feed your dog the treat while he is in the bowing position, in the future he won’t bow until he sees the treat in your hand.
+TIP: If you feed your dog the treat while he is in the bowing position, in the future he won’t bow until he sees the treat in your hand.
 If he learns that the treat comes later, he’ll be willing to perform for you without it right there all the time.

 If your dog doesn’t walk back in a straight line, practice up against a wall or in a narrow hallway.
 After your dog is walking backward with you, try walking toward him only a step or two.
-Eventually, you will be able to stand still and say “Go Back”.
+Eventually, you will be able to stand still and say, “Go Back.”

 Don’t teach two tricks together that are similar.
 Teaching ‘Turn Around’ and ‘Twirl’ at the same time will confuse your dog.

-If the command ‘Twirl’ doesn’t sound natural to you, use what a lot of people choose: ‘Go Right’.
+If the command ‘Twirl’ doesn’t sound natural to you, use what a lot of people choose: ‘Go Right.’
 The choice of commands is totally up to you.
 When you teach ‘Turn Around’ as a separate trick, you can say ‘Go Left’ if that works for you.

-“Twirl” is the same trick as “Turn Around” (see above), but this time your dog turns to the right (counterclockwise), instead of to the left.
+“Twirl” is the same trick as “Turn Around” (see above), but this time your dog turns to the right (counterclockwise) instead of to the left.

 Start by having your dog stand up facing you.
-Stand still and say, “Twirl”.
+Stand still and say, “Twirl.”
 Lead the dog’s nose around to the right with the treat so he walks in a circle.
 When he comes back to where he’s facing you again, say, “Good dog!” and give him the treat.

-If you choose to use the words, “Turn Right”, use them all the time.
-Don’t use “Twirl” sometimes, and “Turn Right” other times.
+If you choose to use the words “Turn Right,” use them all the time.
+Don’t use “Twirl” sometimes and “Turn Right” other times.
 Be consistent.

 After your dog has learned “Turn Around” (or Turn Left) and “Twirl” (or Turn Right), you can put them together and have your dog look really smart.
-First have your dog “Turn Around” (turn to the left), and then say “Twirl” (turn to the right).
+First, have your dog “Turn Around” (turn to the left), and then say “Twirl” (turn to the right).
 Be careful, though, don’t get your dog dizzy!

 Be sure to teach Turn Around and Twirl separately.
 Wait until your dog has learned the first one very well.

-Go to Bed
+Go To Bed